emre-ispir/PCT-PREDICTION/README.md

 PCT-PREDICTION

+Overview
-This repository contains the XGBoost and Random Forest machine learning models which are designed to predict whether procalcitonin (PCT) levels exceed 0.5 ng/mL using commonly available laboratory tests.
-The model utilizes complete blood count (CBC) parameters, C-reactive protein (CRP), and serum creatinine (SCr) levels to provide a binary prediction of PCT levels, enabling clinicians to optimize testing and antibiotic stewardship.
+This repository contains the complete machine learning pipeline developed for predicting elevated procalcitonin (PCT ≥ 0.5 ng/mL) from routine complete blood count (CBC) and inflammatory markers.
+The pipeline supports antimicrobial stewardship programs by enabling safe reduction of unnecessary PCT testing through two operating strategies:

+Rule-out strategy — maximizes sensitivity and NPV to safely defer PCT testing Balanced strategy — maximizes overall diagnostic performance for routine clinical deployment

+The pipeline was developed and internally validated on a development cohort, then externally validated on an independent dataset with locked models and locked thresholds.